o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-j JSON_PATH, --json-path JSON_PATH`**

-  The path to the O3DE object's JSON file that you want to add the "sha256" element to.
+  The path to the O3DE object's JSON file that you want to add the `sha256` hash value to.